arikorn/companion-module-generic-animation/README.md

-# companion-module-generic-lowres-screensaver
+# companion-module-generic-animation

 # Introduction

-This module implements a low-resolution "screensaver" in Companion that allows you to use all the buttons of a surface as a unified screen for animations.
+This module implements a low-resolution "screensaver" animation module in Companion that allows you to use all the buttons of a surface as a unified screen for animations.
 The low-resolution comes from the "pixels" being generated from glyphs for filled and open squares.
 In other words, this module "draws" by setting the button text to a segment of an underlying grid.

 Internally, the program maintains a standard grid (class Grid) on which it can draw.
 Externally, the central UI element is a single feedback which checks where the button is and sets it text to a rectangular subspace of the underlying grid.
 One can visualize the entire grid by putting this same feedback in a sufficient number of buttons.